davidvcauw/distributed-applications/docs/links-monitors/links_monitors.md

 _For this chapter you will need to know the basics of processes, pids, messages, pattern matching and other elixir fundamentals._

 ## Introduction

-As you already have seen, you can easily spawn a process with :
+As you already have seen, you can easily spawn a process with:

 ```elixir
 iex> spawn fn -> IO.puts "hi" end
 ```

 As you know already, the shell itself is a process as well with a PID.
-You can see this with :
+You can see this with:

 ```elixir
 iex> inspect self
 ```